hanan3889/Calculatrice-2023/readme.md

- # 🇫🇷 Réalisation d'une calculatrice 🇫🇷
- # 🇬🇧 Making a calculator 🇬🇧
+ # Making a calculator

-Ce projet à pour but de créer une calculatrice fonctionnelle.
+This project aims to create a functional calculator.

-## Technologies utilisées
+## Technology uses

-Pour la réaliser j'ai utiliser HTML, CSS et Javascript.
+To realize it I uses HTML, CSS et Javascript.